jlinoff/sshx/README.md

 It demonstrates three types of authentication: password, keyboard-interactive and public-key.

+It also demonstrates how to set the HostKeyAlgorithms field in the ClientConfig and where to find the legal values (`ssh -Q key`).

 Any comments or suggestions to improve it or fix mistakes are greatly appreciated.

 ## Download and Build it